gmarkall/awkward-checklist/README.md

 **Requirement:** `@nb.extending.register_model` for StructModels that:

 - [X] contain numeric types
-- [ ] `nb.types.Array`,
+- [X] `nb.types.Array` - will probably work for having an array as a struct member.
-- [ ] one of which contains a `nb.types.pyobject`, but it's only used to track a reference, not use it in the Python API.
+- [X] one of which contains a `nb.types.pyobject`, but it's only used to track a reference, not use it in the Python API. *this should be OK as long as it's not accessed*.

 **Description of support:** Models registered with `register_model` are already supported by the CUDA target, and are used in its